-3.3.2.4.3.2.
+4.3.2.
 Reappointment Application Process

-At least one hundred and twenty (120) days before the expiration of a Medical Staff Member's appointment, the MSSD shall mail the Member a reappointment application.
-Within thirty (30) days of the date the application was mailed, the Member must return the completed application to the MSSD, along with all required information and materials.
+At least one hundred and twenty (120) days before the expiration of a Member's appointment, the MSSD shall email the Member a reappointment application.
+Within thirty (30) days of the date the application was emailed, the Member must return the completed application to the MSSD, along with all required information and materials.

-3.3.4.3.3.
+4.3.3.
 Recommendation for Reappointment

-Each Service Chief in which the Medical Staff Member requests, or has exercised Privileges, shall review the Member's completed application and file and forward his/her written recommendations to the Credentials Committee.
+Within thirty (30) calendar days of the completed application for reappointment, the MSSD shall email the completed application to the Chief(s) of the Service(s) in relation to which the Applicant is requesting Privileges.
+Each Service Chief in for a Service in relation to which the Member requests, or has exercised Privileges, shall review the Member's completed application and file and forward his/herthe Service Chief's written recommendations to the Credentials Committee.
 The recommendations shall include a statement that the recommendations are based on the Clinical Service's performance improvement information for the Medical Staff Member, any professional liability claims, the Member's clinical activity, education, and training, and any other pertinent information.
+The Service Chief(s) shall return the application with written recommendation no less than sixty (60) calendar days before the expiration of the Member's appointment.

-In addition to the items listed in subsection 4.3.3 above, each recommendation concerning reappointment of a Medical Staff Member, and the Clinical Privileges to be granted upon reappointment, shall be based upon such Member's current professional performance, evidence of progression towards Board Certification or re-certification (if applicable), current competence, clinical or technical skills and judgment in the treatment of patients, ongoing provider specific continuous quality improvement evaluations, ethical conduct, attendance at Medical Staff meetings and participation in Medical Staff affairs, compliance with these Bylaws and Rules and Regulations, voluntary or involuntary loss and/or relinquishment of Privileges or licensure, results from the National Practitioner Data Bank inquiry, and mental or physical health that permits the Member to carry out the essential functions of his/her Medical Staff category or Privileges, with or without reasonable accommodation.
+In addition to the items listed in this subsection 4.3.3 above, each recommendation concerning reappointment of a Member; and the Clinical Privileges to be granted upon reappointment; shall be based upon such Member's current professional performance including, but not limited to, OPPE data, performance reviews, evidence of progression towards Board Certification or re-certification (if applicable), current competence, clinical or technical skills and judgment in the treatment of patients, ongoing provider specific continuous quality improvement evaluations, ethical conduct, attendance at Medical Staff meetings and participation in Medical Staff affairs, compliance with these Bylaws and Rules and Regulations, voluntary or involuntary loss and/or relinquishment of Privileges or licensure, results from the

-3.3.4.4.3.4.
+National Practitioner Data Bank inquiry, and mental or physical health that permits the Member to carry out the essential functions of his/herthe Member's Medical Staff category or Privileges, with or without reasonable accommodation.

+4.3.4.
 Credentials Committee Action